armchr/armchr/README.md

 Follow the prompts to:
 - Verify your `ARMCHAIR_HOME` directory
 - Add repositories you want to analyze
-- Configure your Claude or OpenAI API key (Splitter agent supports any OpenAI-compatible API)
+- Configure your API key (supports any OpenAI-compatible API)

 ### 2. Load Environment